04 Health policy

 - For minor injuries and accidents,

-First Aid treatment is given by a qualified first aider; the event is recorded in the setting’s Accident Record book.
-Parents may have a photo-copy of the accident form on request.
+First Aid treatment is given by a qualified first aider; the event is recorded in the setting’s Accident Record book or digital recording system.
+Parents/carers may have a photocopy of the accident

 - In the event of minor injuries or

-accidents, parents are normally informed when they collect their child, unless the child is unduly upset or members of staff have any concerns about the injury.
-In which case they will contact the
+accidents, parents/carers are normally informed when they collect their child, unless the child is unduly upset, or members of staff have any concerns about the injury.
+In which case they will

 Serious accidents or injuries